lardawge/carrierwave_backgrounder/README.md

 end
 ```

-You can also pass additional configuration options to Girl Friday
+You can also pass additional configuration options to Girl Friday and Sidekiq:

 ```ruby
 CarrierWave::Backgrounder.configure do |c|